lguez/NetCDF95/docs/Detailed_content/variables.md

 `nf95_gunp_var` stands for "NetCDF95 get unpacked variable".
 This procedure looks for attributes `scale_factor` or `add_offset` for the variable with given varid.
-If any of these attributes are found then `nf95_gunp_var` reads and unpacks the variable, else it has the same result as `nf95_get_var`.
+If any of these attributes is found then `nf95_gunp_var` reads and unpacks the variable, else it has the same result as `nf95_get_var`.
+If the attributes `scale_factor` and `add_offset` are absent then the cost of `nf95_gunp_var` compared to `nf95_get_var` is just the cost of checking the presence of these attributes.

 Note that unpacked values can only be real or double precision.

+If the packed variable has missing values then you can choose a missing value for the unpacked variable.
+If you do not specify the `new_missing` argument then the default missing value, `NF95_FILL_REAL` or `NF95_FILL_double`, will be used.

 ## `nf95_gw_var`